Biruk-Zewdie/Notes/FullStackDevNotes/JavaNotes.md

 - Multiple things happen at the same time (run parallelly), with the help of threads.
 Example video games.
 - In order to achieve simultaneous execution of a program, We have to create multiple threads and this can be achieved by
     1. implementing the runnable interface
-        - runnable class is a functional interface which only contains run method.
+        - runnable interface is a functional interface which only contains run method.
         - The main advantage of implementing the Runnable interface instead of extending the Thread class is that it allows a class to extend another class as well.
         - Since Java does not support multiple inheritance with classes, extending Thread would prevent you from extending any other class.
         - By implementing Runnable, you maintain the flexibility to inherit from another class while still enabling multithreaded behavior.